 This is the Sean Hannity Show.

-Alright, 25 to the top of the hour.
+All right, 25 to the top of the hour.

 Happy Friday.

-I'll explain in a minute.
+I'll explain in a minute, Tyler Merritt.

-These weeks are long, these weeks are hard.
+These weeks are hard.

-Labor Day's coming up.
+Labor Day is coming up.

-Little vacation stops, and you know, we get back in the grind full time.
+That means everyone's going back to school and work schedules remain, go back to normal, little vacation stops, and, you know, we get back in the grind full time.

 That also means that we're getting ready for the most important midterm election in our life.

-Our Friday, Florida, Georgia line, Zach Brown concert series.
+Our Friday Florida, Georgia Line Zach Brown concert series.

 Let's hit it.